-For those with fancier taste, check out the Dooney & Bourke collegiate collection. and, check out customized skins for your Nole’s laptop, cell phone, gaming devices and even their amazon echo with a customized FSU skin from Skinit.
+For those with fancier taste, check out the Dooney & Bourke collegiate collection. and, check out customized skins for your Nole’s laptop, cell phone, gaming devices, and even their Amazon Echo with customized FSU skin from Skinit.
 Use code huh25 and you will get 25% off your order (excludes gift cards, e-cards, and shipping)

 Items to Bring